-- Although New Student Orientation is required freshmen new students and strongly encouraged for transfer students, we ask each student to RSVP so we know that you have received the NSO information.
+- Although New Student Orientation is required freshmen new students and strongly encouraged for transfer students, we ask each student to RSVP so we know that you have received the New Student Orientation information.

 - If you are a new student from overseas, registration is also required for International Student Orientation events, which start one day before New Student Orientation.
 For more information about how to register for International Student Orientation, please call or email: (314) 246-7658 or email@example.com.
 You can also visit the MCISA website.

-- If you are a local student and didn’t get your ID at a registration day, you can get your ID made anytime at the Public Safety Office (located at the corner of the Garden Park Plaza Parking Garage).
-You can contact the University Center at 314-246-7105 to find out about their hours and what you need to get your ID.
+- If you are a local student and didn’t get your picture taken for your ID at a registration day, you can get your ID made anytime at the Public Safety Office (located at the corner of the Garden Park Plaza Parking Garage).
+You can contact Public Safety at 314-968-7430 to find out about their hours and what you need to get your ID.
 You can also get your picture taken at the Resource Fair during Orientation Check- In.
 After New Student Orientation weekend has ended, you will be able to get your student ID made in the Public Safety Office during the academic year.

 - You can begin to look up your textbook information on-line at the University Bookstore.
 You must have a copy of your class schedule in order to look up the books that go along with your individual courses and sections.

 - Parking permits may be purchased from the Office of Public Safety, located in Garden Park Plaza.
-On-line sales begin July 16th.
 Prices and further information about parking on campus can be found in the parking regulations.

-- There will also be opportunities to do all of these tasks during NSO for students who have not done so.
-The best time to complete these tasks is during One-Stop Shopping in the University Center on Thursday, Aug.
-16.
+- There will also be opportunities to do all of these tasks during New Student Orientation for students who have not done so.
+The best time to complete these tasks is during Campus / Local Resources in the University Center on Thursday, Aug.
+23.

-Step Five for Residential Students: Begin preparing for move-in day on Aug.
-16.
+Step Three for Residential Students: Prepare for Move-In Day on Aug.
+23.

 - The Department of Housing and Residential Life will send information about housing assignments to new students in July.
 After you receive your Housing assignment, make sure you connect with your new roommate.
 You should begin to discuss what you will be bringing for your room.
 Make sure to look at the “what to bring” list that the housing department provides.

 - When you are packing, make sure you label your items with your name, building, and room number.
-This will help ease the move-in process during NSO.
+This will help ease the move-in process during New Student Orientation.